wholepersonproject/wpp-table-experiments/README.md

 # wpp-table-experiments
 Experimental repo for WPP tables

-- got all ids and types from asctb table using all_asctb_ids_with_types.py
+All ids and types from asctb and HRA kg are extracted in this table
+> ./data/all_asctb_ids_with_types.py

 ## Spatial Temporal tables using EffectorScale